What's Left Unsaid? Detecting and Correcting Misleading Omissions in Multimodal News Previews: Experiments

 To assess sensitivity to interpretation quality, we replace the model’s self-generated $U_p$ and $U_c$ with oracle versions produced by GPT-4.1 during annotation and measure the resulting performance gap $\Delta$.
-As shown in Figure~\ref{fig:U_ablation}, smaller models exhibit larger $\Delta$, indicating more severe error propagation from imperfect intermediate interpretations, whereas larger models have $\Delta$ close to zero, suggesting that their bottleneck lies in recognizing misleadingness rather than intermediate understanding.
-Compared to its backbone, \ours{} reduces $\Delta$ from 0.13 to 0.04, showing that supervising only the final decision $y$ and rationale $r$ without explicit supervision on $U_p$ and $U_c$ can effectively mitigate error propagation.
-This aligns with our design choice to treat $U_p$ and $U_c$ as reasoning context rather than training targets.
+As shown in Figure~\ref{fig:U_ablation}, smaller models exhibit larger $\Delta$, indicating stronger error propagation from imperfect intermediate interpretations.
+By contrast, larger models have $\Delta$ close to zero, suggesting that their main bottleneck lies in recognizing misleadingness itself rather than forming intermediate interpretations.
+Relative to its backbone, \ours{} reduces $\Delta$ from 0.13 to 0.04, showing that supervising only the final decision $y$ and rationale $r$, without directly supervising $U_p$ and $U_c$, can effectively mitigate error propagation.
+This supports our design choice to treat $U_p$ and $U_c$ as reasoning context rather than training targets.

+\textbf{Direct supervision on $U_p/U_c$ introduces conservative bias.} As discussed in Section~\ref{sec:Interpretation-Aware_Fine-Tuning}, \ours{} does not treat $U_p/U_c$ as direct supervision targets during training.
+To verify this design choice, we directly supervise $U_p/U_c$ and evaluate both end-to-end and multi-stage inference.
+As shown in Table~\ref{tab:misleading_detection}, the end-to-end setting biases the model toward the non-misleading class, increasing precision to 0.93 but reducing misleading recall to 0.80.
+This suggests that the model adopts an overly strict threshold for predicting misleadingness and becomes less sensitive to subtle omission-based cases unless its generated reasoning is sufficiently explicit.
+Under multi-stage inference, direct supervision on intermediate steps further entangles content understanding with misleadingness discrimination, producing a more severe train--test mismatch.
+As a result, overall accuracy drops to 0.78, and misleading recall declines sharply to 0.57.

+\textbf{Separating explanation from judgment improves deployment suitability.} Although end-to-end inference is simpler and performs slightly better on some precision-oriented metrics, separating explanation from final judgment remains the better design for deployment.
+A multi-stage framework provides greater controllability, intervention, and auditability.
+End-to-end inference makes it difficult to inspect or correct flawed intermediate understanding before the final decision is made, whereas a multi-stage pipeline explicitly exposes intermediate interpretations and supports targeted intervention, such as adding corrective context or human feedback.
+This decoupled design also better supports integration of auxiliary signals, such as user comments, verified background information, and community notes, which is especially valuable for real-world content moderation and governance.